The European edition of the Sustainable Foods Summit will be hosted in Amsterdam on 9-10th June 2022. Please contact us to keep updated.

-Ethical sourcing is becoming a permanent fixture of the food industry, with a growing number of raw materials now ethically sourced.
+Ethical sourcing is becoming a permanent fixture in the food industry, with a growing number of raw materials now ethically sourced.
 This session covered recent developments.
 An update was given on biodiversity regulations and protocols, blockchain technology, deforestation-free products, and sourcing from Africa.

 Workshop: Sustainability in Packaging

-Packaging has become one of the foremost sustainability issues facing food & beverage firms.
+Packaging has become one of the biggest sustainability issues facing food & beverage firms.
 Growing consumer opposition to plastics is making brands actively seek for packaging solutions.
-This new workshop highlights the various ways food & beverage companies can make their packaging more sustainable.
-Practical guidance and advice will be given to brands on packaging design and the use of green materials.
+This workshop highlighted the various ways food & beverage companies can make their packaging more sustainable.
+Practical guidance and advice was given to brands on packaging design and the use of green materials.

 Session Two: Food Ingredients

 A wide range of food ingredients now have sustainability merits; some provide ethical / social value, whilst others have lower environmental / health impacts.
-This sessions gives details on new and emerging ingredients that are providing such sustainable value to food and beverage products.
+This session gave details on new and emerging ingredients that are providing such sustainable value to food and beverage products.

-The growing use of food byproducts as a raw material source is discussed.
-Details are given of innovative plant-based proteins that are making their way into food products.
-Other papers cover regenerative agriculture, hemp ingredients, novel sustainable ingredients, and slave-free supply chains.
+The growing use of food byproducts as a raw material source was discussed.
+Details were given of innovative plant-based proteins that are making their way into food products.
+Other speakers covered regenerative agriculture, ingredient supply chains, hemp ingredients, and novel sustainable ingredients.

 The first part discussed approaches to encourage diversity in crop production and consumption.
 The concept of agricultural biodiversity was introduced.
 What is the agrobiodiversity index and how it related to food systems?
 The following speakers covered forgotten foods, ancient grains from Africa, and future projections.